mostafachegeni/Oracle_database/README.md

 2. **User Management**
-    > 1- Identifying Users of a Database + Creating New Users
+    > 1- Identifying Users of a Database + Creating New Users + Privilege Management

 3. **File & Tablespace Management**